-The last few years have seen Simon working predominantly with public sector clients, using his previous experiences from private sector work to advise on projects from concept through to planning and beyond.
+Simon works predominantly with public sector clients, using his previous experiences from private sector work to advise on projects from concept through to planning and beyond.
 Particular skills employed include managing schemes to maximise viability, devising appropriate deliver mechanisms to achieve target outputs, financial modelling, and supporting proposals for planning permissions.

 Previous projects have included a substantive review of Watford Borough Council’s £145m commercial portfolio to release capital for reinvestment, asset managing £95m of property in receivership to increase the disposal value for banking clients, and delivering a cost-neutral college through the delivery of 410 build-to-rent units.

 Simon is a Chartered Surveyor with 10 years’ property experience within the fields of development, investment and asset management.
 He offers strong commercial skills and a detailed knowledge base alongside a strong client focus and deep understanding of public andprivate sector drivers.